stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 derivatives, TinyMUSH and TinyMUCK being two of the more popular flavors that I can think of, offhand.
-TinyMUSH had a macro system and TinyMUCK was programmable via a Forth-like language (which is a bit of a niche type of programmign language.
-LPMud still existed, and there was
+TinyMUSH had a macro system and TinyMUCK was programmable via a Forth-like language (which is a bit of a niche type of programming language, a stack-based programming language).

 ### MOO